oluyalireuben/imageEditor/README.md

-<h1>IMAGE EDITOR WEBSITE:</h1>
+<h1>IMAGE EDITOR WEBSITE </h1>

 <h3>1.
 Home :</h3>

-The home section starts with a button displaying “Get Started”,  which will direct the user to the Image editor section.
-After that we have three cards which display the process of image editing.
+The home section starts with a button displaying “Get Started”,  which will direct the user to the Image editor section. <br>
+After that we have three cards which display the process of image editing. <br>
-Then there is a section which describes all the editing features that we have used in our image editor like grayscale, contrast, saturate and many more.
+Then there is a section which describes all the editing features that we have used in our image editor like grayscale, contrast, saturate and many more.  <br>
 We have used image transition to show how the specific editing feature works and have provided a short description for it as well.
 After that comes the main editor.
 Here we have a Canvas in which a user can upload the image he wants to edit with the help of choose button.
-On the left, there are various sliders and buttons which the user can use to edit the image.
+On the left, there are various sliders and buttons which the user can use to edit the image.<br>
 After applying the desired editing filters, the user can click on the Download button to download a copy of the edited image and save it.
 If the user wants to revert back to the original image then he/she can click on the Reset button and if the user wants to upload a new image on the canvas he/she can click on the Clear Canvas button which will clear the canvas, after that he/she can click on the choose button to select new image.

 <h1>TOOLS USED :</h2>